lhervier/dom-spring/README.md

 So, to define a value for this property, simply create a Notes database with a view named "Params", and add a document in this view with a field named "ParamField".
 Save the doc, access the /hello endpoint, and you will get the value of your field in the JSON response.

-You can also use the sample-ondisk project to create a new Notes database.

 ## The "/exception" endpoint

 This endpoint will raise an exception.
 It is used to show you how to implement @ControllerAdvice to catch exceptions, and display a custom error page.